How to enable a Faucet for testing

 import { Application } from 'klayr-sdk';

-import { FaucetPlugin } from '@klayr/framework-faucet-plugin';
+import { FaucetPlugin } from '@klayr/faucet-plugin';

 // @ts-expect-error Unused variable error happens here until at least one module is registered